• Skip to primary navigation

 Tips and Variations

-• The key is to boil the vegetables until just tender, and to not overcook them or else they'll end up mushy and bland.
+• Boil the vegetables until just tender.
+Do not overcook them or else they'll end up mushy and bland.

-• If you don't mind your salsa a bit more tomatoey, use 2 serrano peppers and 2 large tomatoes.
+• Increase tomato flavor: If you prefer a stronger tomato flavor, use 2 serrano peppers and 2 large tomatoes.

 FAQ